Harsha7899/harsha7899/README.md

 ## Hi there 👋

-I'm Sri Harsha Mattaparthy, a passionate Software Engineer.
+I'm Sri Harsha Mattaparthy, a Computer Science Graduate Student.
 I'm open to Software Engineer roles, please get in touch with harshamattaparthy9@gmail.com